 We fly to San Francisco and first travel south to Monterey Bay, the site of the nation’s largest marine sanctuary, where we observe giant kelp forests and sea otters, and visit the Monterey Bay Aquarium.
 We study the important historical events that shaped the history of California.
 We read from Richard Henry Dana Jr.’s Two Years Before the Mast and learn of the era of the great sardine industry which created Cannery Row, made famous in John Steinbeck’s novels.
 We explore the incredible diversity of intertidal marine life in the tide-pools of the Monterey Peninsula and experience the spectacular vistas of Elkhorn Slough National Estuarine Research Reserve.
 We then head north to visit San Francisco Bay, where we examine the maritime history of the bay from first Spanish sightings to the importance of the clipper ship, the Gold Rush era, and the development of the modern harbor.
 We visit a container ship terminal, and look at the marine life of the bay, consisting of a mixture of native and introduced species.
-We then head for

 We then head north to visit San Francisco Bay, where we examine the maritime history of the bay from first Spanish sightings to the importance of the clipper ship, the Gold Rush era, and the development of the modern harbor.
 We visit a container ship terminal, and look at the marine life of the bay, consisting of a mixture of native and introduced species.
 We then head our host facility, University of California’s Bodega Marine Laboratory (BML), 60 miles north of San Francisco.
 From BML we expand west to explore the Point Reyes National Seashore and the oyster farms of Tomales Bay.
 We travel as far north as Fort Ross, a Russian fur and hide settlement of the early 19th century, before returning to San Francisco and the incredible redwood forests.